 Attack ads highlight negative aspects of another party, which allow contenders to seem more impressive by comparison.
 The NDP are more likely to sway Liberal and Green voters, and most of its video ads incorporate some kind of criticism against these parties.
 A minority of these attack ads criticize the Bloc or the Conservative party.

-For instance, the NDP were running a series of french videos outlining their key policy planks which ended in some criticism of one of the competing parties:
+For instance, the NDP was running a series of french videos outlining their key policy planks which ended in some criticism of one of the competing parties:

 The NDP is in a difficult battlefield in Quebec, and needs to be aggressive to retain seats in the province.
 Studies have shown that attack ads are an effective way to sway opinion away from your contender and towards yourself.